itinero/docs/docs/transit/MoreOptions.md

 If an Earliest Arrival Journey has been calculated previously, use the then constructed filter to dramatically speed up the calculations.

-These journeys are optimal with respect to the comparator defined in the profile, over a metric such as `TransferStats`.
+These journeys are optimal with respect to the comparator defined in the profile, over a metric such as `TransferMetric`.
 These can be changed or custom-made if necessary.